-Edwards is a blue-collar town, with 59.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Edwards, you'll notice that it is more blue-collar than most other communities in America.
+59.02% of Edwards’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Edwards is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Edwards who work in maintenance occupations (16.39%), sales jobs (5.74%), and business and financial occupations (4.10%).

 The per capita income in Edwards in 2022 was $18,982, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $75,928 for a family of four.